The rise and stall of the number of women authority figures on the UK news!

-They are for May 2020 when 5 working days in a seven-day period were surveyed.
+Looking back in detail at 2020, the figures for May 2020 are for 5 working days in a seven-day period.
 We could not access a straight run of five days for all programmes, so monitored a Thursday twice.
 This was at the height of the coverage of Dominic Cummings’s controversial trip to the North.

 The average ratio of male experts to female experts across the six programmes monitored was a disappointing 2.48 to one, after 2.1 to one in April.
 The worst ratio was on the BBC Radio 4 “Today” programme with a very high ratio of men at 4.7 to 1.
 This harks back to the bad old days of “Today” in 2013.